Goo Goo Dolls: Greatest hits albums (2007–2008)

 On November 13, 2007, the Goo Goo Dolls released a greatest hits album entitled Greatest Hits Volume One: The Singles, which includes a new version of "Name" recorded and mixed by Paul David Hager, and a remix of "Feel the Silence" by Michael Brauer.

-The band performed "Better Days" and "Stay With You" at the halftime of the Detroit Lions' 2007 Thanksgiving Day game at Ford Field, which focused on the United Way and the NFL's commitment to youth health and fitness.
+The band performed "Better Days" and "Stay With You" at the halftime of the Detroit Lions' 2007 Thanksgiving Day game at Ford Field.

 Something for the Rest of Us (2008–2010)

-The Goo Goo Dolls announced recording sessions for a new album, on their official website, unrelated to their Volume Two in 2008.
+The Goo Goo Dolls announced recording sessions for a new album, on their website, unrelated to their Volume Two in 2008.
 In addition, the band performed as part of the O2 Wireless Festival in London's Hyde Park in the summer of 2008.

 Something for the Rest of Us was released on August 31, 2010.
 While the album was full of the pop-rock that has sustained the band for decades, lead singer/guitarist Rzeznik's songwriting took on a more somber, serious tone.
 Something for the Rest of Us included the single "Home", which extended the band's record to 14 top ten hits at the Hot AC radio format (more than any other artist in the history of that format).

 The band performed a live mini-concert at the Apple Store in Manhattan, New York on December 2, 2010.